ANNOUNCEMENTS

 Keywords

-artificial intelligence, Human-Artificial Intelligence System, AI-based chatbots, ethical standards, falsification of research and publications.
+ethical standards, artificial intelligence, AI-based chatbots, ChatGPT, machine learning systems, falsification of research and publications

 References